Costilla County, Colorado: History

 On July 8, 1694, Spanish Conquistador Don Diego de Vargas and his army, two weeks before the Battle of Astialakwa, reached Costilla County.
 Diego Vargas is not the first Spaniard in Colorado.
 Juan de Archuleta led an expedition into Colorado in 1664 – his expedition is the first traceable Spanish expedition into Colorado.
 In 1647, Governor Luis Rosas fought with the Utes in northern New Mexico.
 While Rosa came near Colorado, it has not been verified he actually did.

 Costilla County was the first area of Colorado to have been colonized.
-The county made up the major part of the Sangre de Cristo Land Grant awarded by the government of New Mexico to the Carlos Beaubien family in 1843.
+The county made up the major part of the Sangre de Cristo Land Grant awarded by the government of New Mexico to the Charles H. Beaubien family in 1843.
 Hispanic settlers from Taos, New Mexico, officially established San Luis on April 9, 1851.
 Costilla County was one of the original 17 counties created by the Territory of Colorado on November 1, 1861.
 The county was named for Costilla Creek.
 San Miguel was originally designated the county seat, but the county government was moved to San Luis in 1863.
 (In 1869, surveys placed San Miguel in the New Mexico Territory.)

 The county's original boundaries extended over much of south-central Colorado.
 Much of the northern portion became part of Saguache County in 1866, and the western portions were folded into Hinsdale and Rio Grande counties in 1874.
 Costilla County arrived at its modern boundaries in 1913 when Alamosa County was created from its northwest portions.